 How Long Do I Bake Meatballs For?

-Bake meatballs in a sheet tray in the oven for 15-20 minutes at 350 F, or until the internal temperature reached 155 F. The meatballs will carry over to 160 F after you take them out of the oven.
-It is important that you don’t overcook the meatballs, as chicken can dry out easily.
+Bake meatballs in a sheet tray in the oven for 15-20 minutes at 350 degrees F or until the internal temperature reached 155 degrees F. The meatballs will carry over to 160 degrees F after you take them out of the oven.
+It is important that you don’t overcook the meatballs as chicken can dry out easily.
 After 15 minutes, cut one of the chicken meatballs in half to see if thy are ready.

 Chicken Meal Prep Recipes For The Week

 The second side dish for this chicken meal prep recipe is simple blanched broccoli tossed with lemon and olive oil.
-We need to get our green on, and this is the easiest way, I even tossed in some leftover peanuts to add some crunch.
-The entire meal prep recipe makes 5 servings for the week, you can freeze the chicken meatballs and broccoli, but you can’t freeze the pesto pasta.
-The best way to reheat the meal prep is in a 350 F ove for 7-10 minutes, if using a microwave, make sure to cover container with a wet paper towel while reheating.
+We need to get our green on, and this is the easiest way.
+I even tossed in some leftover peanuts to add some crunch.
+The entire meal prep recipe makes 5 servings for the week.
+You can freeze the chicken meatballs and broccoli, but you can’t freeze the pesto pasta.
+The best way to reheat the meal prep is in a 350 degree F oven for 7-10 minutes.
+If using a microwave, make sure to cover container with a wet paper towel while reheating.

 Get more of my chicken meal prep and meatball recipes: